llleeeaaannn/studentcard/README.md

-# Custom React App Template

-A React app template which fits my personal needs.
+# A Fake Online Student Card